Levy-Y/bartering-manager/README.md

         Item ID: The ID of the Oraxen item.
         amount: The number of items to drop.
         chance: The percentage chance of this item being selected during a Piglin barter.

+###

+    mmoitems_trades: Define trades for MMOItems
+       - CATEGORY_NAME: Category of the item, ex.: SWORD, ARMOR
+         item: "ITEM_NAME" name of the item (case sensitive)
+         chance: The percentage chance of this item being selected during a Piglin barter.

 ## Usage